subsquid/docs/docs/substrate-indexing/evm-support.md

 # Frontier EVM support

 :::info
-Method documentation provided here is mostly also available as inline and accessible via suggestions in most IDEs.
+The method documentation is also available inline and can be accessed via suggestions in most IDEs.
 :::

 :::info
 If contract address(es) supplied to `EvmBatchProcessor` are stored in any wide-scope variables, it is recommended to convert them to flat lower case.
 This precaution is necessary because same variable(s) are often reused in the [batch handler](/evm-indexing/context-interface) for item filtration, and all contract addresses in the items are **always** in flat lower case.
 :::

-This section describes additional options available for Substrate chains with the Frontier EVM pallet like Moonbeam or Astar.
+This section describes additional options available for Substrate chains with the Frontier EVM pallet like Astar.
 We recommend using [squid-frontier-evm-template](https://github.com/subsquid-labs/squid-frontier-evm-template) as a starting point.
 For a step-by-step instruction, check out the [Frontier EVM squid tutorial](/tutorials/create-an-evm-processing-squid).

 This page describes the tools for handling EVM contracts and additional options available for `SubstrateBatchProcessor`.